troclaux/notes/aws.md

 - don't create an IAM user for the clients of your application, use Cognito
 - instead of giving your app's users aws iam accounts (which are meant for admins and systems), you use cognito to manage their identities securely
 - also capable of signing in with google/facebook/twitter accounts

+## Comprehend

+> uses Natural Language Processing (NLP) to extract insights about the content of documents

+- fully managed and serverless service
+- uses machine learning to find insights and relationships in text
+- capabilities
+  - analyzes text using tokenization
+  - organize a collection of text files by topic
+  - analyze customer interactions as positive or negative

+## Detective

+> investigates and identifies the root cause of security issues or suspicious activities using ML and graphs

+- generates visualizations with details and context to get to the root cause

 ## DMS (Database Migration Service)